 In the member countries of the Commonwealth, November 11 is called Remembrance Day.

-In the United States, November 11 is called Veterans Day, a day on which all veterans, living and dead, are honored.
+In the United States, November 11 is called Veterans Day, a day on which all veterans, living and deceased, are honored.
 In the U.S., the poppy is also worn on Memorial Day—the last Monday in May.

 Our poppy brooch is from St. Nicolas, a proud member of BAFTS (British Association of Fair Trade Suppliers) and supports the 10 Principles of Fair Trade, as set out by the World Fair Trade Organization.